Sycuan Band of the Kumeyaay Nation: Reservation and administration

 Cody Martinez is their current tribal chairman.

 The band operates two waste water treatment plants, a sequencing batch reactor used for their casino, administrative buildings, and maintenance buildings.
 They also operate and own a modular treatment plant in a flood plain near one of their residential areas.
 The tribe operates a water treatment facility which controls their nitrate levels.
 Additionally, the tribe operates a small medical clinic, dental office, fire department and tribal police force.
 In 2005, they eliminated their environmental department for political and economic reasons.
 In 2004, they installed a new air conditioning system, internal control systems, and a new parking lot.

+Demographics

+Sycuan Reservation and Off-Reservation Trust Land, California – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.